FelixWeber02/P.I.P.E.-and-NUL-plus/README.md

 Note: you will need to be running in the ATA pulsar conda environment for pipe.bash to work.

 pipe.bash will output a lot of diagnostic information as the file is being processed.
 Ideally there should be no warnings or errors.
 The final time series can then be located in ./final_asciis/.

+To run a full observation batch, we can use run_auto_pipe.py.
+Opening it up, you will see that the inputs are nearly identitical, however instead of requiring a directory with one .fil, it requires the path for the observation directory (the one with all the LoB/LoC folders).
+Once putting in the right inputs, you can run it using:

+(pulsar) python run_auto_pipe.py

+This will automatically loop through all nodes, generating and running each respective .fil files through PIPE, one by one.
+The program will end once all nodes available have been processed.
+This is most useful with long observations.

+Note: before running run_auto_pipe.py make sure you have removed any nodes that you know don't contain any pulses or have way too much RFI (usually LoC nodes) - you will save precious time this way.

 # Usage - NullAnalysis.py (Time Series Extraction)